Has anyone seen this: The replicator: create your own body double. (The New Scientist #2503)

 "The project is still in its infancy, but the researchers hope the new material - made of self-organising nano-computers that can stick to each other and communicate with built-in wireless - will eventually be able to shape-shift in an instant, forming a replica of anything from a banana to a human.
 They call it "claytronics", and the individual particles are known as claytronic …"

-Back to one of my hot topics - one that gets zero attention from EITHER left or right - the catastrophic decline in US military readiness.
+the catastrophic decline in US military readiness.
 This was in today's paper: Even after drastically reducing its recruitment goals, the US Army has fallen short this month by 25%.
 This after many months of similar news.
 Likewise in the other forces.
 Our readiness levels are low enough to invite charges of high treason.

 How is it that no one mentions it?
 Are patriots on the right so blinded by "loyalty" to the jerks who are perpetrating this?
 Are pundits on the left too far gone to even notice that patriotism - real patriotism - is still something worth standing up for?